 The mission of BHI is to support and coordinate neuroscience across Rutgers University’s dynamic and diverse neuroscience communities toward common goals:

-- To create research programs focused on the biological underpinnings of the central nervous system’s function and dysfunction.
+- Create research programs focused on understanding the biological underpinnings of the central nervous system’s function and dysfunction.

-- To develop treatments for these disorders using novel neuroscience tools.
+- Develop treatments for these disorders using novel neuroscience tools.

-- To establish a rich neuroscience resource in New Jersey that educates the public, clinicians, faculty, and students, as well as state, national, and international health officials.
+- Establish a rich neuroscience resource in New Jersey that provides education to the public, clinicians, faculty, and students, as well as state, national, and international health officials.